bostonadam525/LangChain_Notebooks/Projects_with_LangChain/Search, Retrieval, RAG and Agents/RAG_Document_Q&A_with_Llama/README.md

 4. Activate the virtual environment: `source venv/bin/activate`
 5. Before running the app make sure to install the requirements: `pip install -r requirements.txt`
 6. Make sure to have your API keys stored in your .env file.
+7. Create a directory in your project called `research_papers` to store the PDF files you want to perform RAG on.

 # To run this app